JackAdams/meteor-accounts-ldap/README.md

 - LDAP settings can be set programatically or using a `settings.json` file
 - this package can peacefully co-exist with the core `accounts-password` package
 - there are hooks and methods that can be used for multi-tenant apps that store ldap connection info in collections
+- there is more flexibility around the LDAP bind and search methods, allowing it to work with a range of different directory configurations

 #### Installation